MA FSA FRHistS Hon. FMGP

 Rachel trained as an illustrator before working in glass, graduating with a BA in Art and Design from Brighton University in 1994.
 After achieving her postgraduate certificate in art and design, Rachel taught for a number of years in London before undertaking an intensive course in stained glass under Paul San Casciani FMGP.
 She joined the Trust in 2005 after seven years at Holy Well Glass in Wells, Somerset.
 In addition to her work as a conservator, Rachel is an acclaimed designer of new stained glass.
 She has previously won the prestigious and highly competitive Stevens Award commission for her design for Birmingham's Assay Office, and in 2006 designed the first of three new windows for New College, Oxford, for which she won the York Guild of Building's craftsmanship award.
 She was awarded her Chemistry for Conservators qualification in 2009, is an ICON accredited conservator, and has previously served for eight years on the ICON Accreditation Committee, vetting and examining applications from potential candidates.

 Tony trained as a conservation glazier at Barley Studio near York, and was formerly workshop manager at Riverside Studio, Hull.
-He joined the York Glaziers Trust in 2010 and now has over a decade of experience working for the Trust in such a critical role.
-In 2011, Tony won the prestigious Master's Award at the York Guild of Building's annual craftsmanship Awards for Excellence for his work re-glazing panels from York Minster's Great East Window.
+He joined the York Glaziers Trust in 2010.
+In 2011, Tony won the prestigious Master's Award at the York Guild of Building's annual craftsmanship Awards for Excellence for his critical work re-glazing panels from York Minster's Great East Window.
 With a background of over 25 years in the industry, Tony leads in all associated tasks relating to conservation glazing and site work, and has trained several of our apprentices in these areas to a high standard.
-He also oversees all of the glazing for new commissions and fabricates protective glazing, and engineers any associated metalworks.
+He also oversees all of the glazing for new commissions and fabricates protective glazing.

 BA - Trainee Conservator

 After gaining her PhD, Marie has worked in various capacities as a stained glass consultant.
-She has been involved with major academic editorial projects for the British Corpus Vitrearum/ British Academy, and has also worked as a technical and art historical project leader with the international arts consultancy Büro Rauch, led by acclaimed stained glass expert Dr Ivo Rauch.
-Marie serves as the administrator for The Foundation, the charitable branch of the Worshipful Company of Glaziers and Painters of Glass, where she has been made an Honorary Freeman for her services to the Company.
-In her roles there, she supports and assesses all incoming conservation grant applications and also assists emerging young practitioners, connecting them to work placements with leading studios throughout the world.
-She has also been elected as the vice chair of the Institute of Conservation's (ICON's) stained glass group.
-After working since early 2017 for the York Glaziers Trust in a freelance capacity, Marie has now joined the team on a permanent basis.
+She has been involved with major academic editorial projects for the British Corpus Vitrearum/ British Academy, and has herself published on specialist topics.
+She has also worked as a technical and art historical project leader with the renowned international arts consultancy Büro Rauch, led by acclaimed stained glass expert Dr Ivo Rauch.
+Marie assesses conservation grant applications and also supports emerging stained glass artists and conservators through her work with the Worshipful Company of Glaziers and Painters of Glass.
+She has been made a prestigious Honorary Freeman in recognition of her services to the Company.
+For a number of years she was vice chair of the Institute of Conservation's (ICON's) stained glass group.
+She has been with the Trust since 2017.